Do you eat enough protein? Here’s 7 signs you may have overlooked

-With so much attention on avoiding carbs and reducing fats, that leaves protein as the main food group to focus on.
+There’s often so much attention on avoiding carbs and reducing fats, but that doesn’t always mean that protein becomes the main food group to focus on.
 Amongst bodybuilders, sports enthusiasts and personal trainers, high protein diets are the norm with many adding protein powder supplements to an already protein-rich diet.
 It is often hailed as the key to weight loss and diets like Atkins, Dukan and Paleo advocate eating proteins such as meat, fish, eggs, nuts and cheese in large amounts.

 It is difficult to over estimate the importance of ensuring adequate protein in the diet.

 However, there is a lot of confusion as to how much protein you actually need and indeed, what foods are protein foods?